Desousak/svg-pen-sketch/README.md

 ## Todo
 - More tests need to be made
+- Fix stroke recognition issues for the eraser (some portions of strokes are being missed)
 - Try to fix the issue with strokes being cut off if the screen is resized
 - ~~Add some error checking for the element passed in the constructor~~
 - ~~Add some options to change stroke styles~~